akn714/NLP/day2.md

 | good       | 3         |
 | girl       | 2         |
 | boy        | 2         |

+*below table is the final output of bag of words

 |       | f1   | f2   | f3  | O/P |
 | ----- | ---- | ---- | --- | --- |